Data-Enabled Predictive Control with Predictive Adaptive Line-of-Sight Guidance for 3-D Path Following of Autonomous Underwater Vehicles: Results

 \subsection{Robustness Evaluation under Ocean Currents}

-To assess the robustness of the proposed DeePC-based control architecture, a stress test was conducted by introducing ocean current disturbances modeled as described in Section~\ref{sec:ocean_current_model}.
-The horizontal current had a mean velocity magnitude of $V_c = 0.5\,\mathrm{m/s}$ acting in the direction $\beta_{V_c} = 150^\circ$ in the NED frame, while the vertical component was directed downward with $w_c = 0.05\,\mathrm{m/s}$.
+To assess the robustness of the proposed DeePC-based control architecture, a stress test was conducted by introducing ocean current disturbances modeled as described in Appendix~\ref{app:ocean_current_model}.
+The horizontal current had a mean velocity magnitude of $V_c = 0.5\,\mathrm{m/s}$ acting in the direction $\beta_{V_c} = 150^\circ$ in the NED frame, while the vertical component was directed downward with $W_c = 0.05\,\mathrm{m/s}$.
 To emulate small-scale turbulence, zero-mean Gaussian perturbations were added at each time step to both the velocity and direction components of the current.
-Despite these relatively strong ocean currents, the DeePC controller exhibited consistently robust behavior, maintaining accurate trajectory tracking in both the heading and depth channels.
-Quantitatively, the RMSE values presented in Table~\ref{tab:RMSEs} confirm the superior control performance under disturbances of the DeePC-based control compared to the conventional PI/PID architecture. \\ \textit{Remark: }Due to the downward-directed current, the vertical disturbance supports reaching the smoothed step reference slightly faster, which results in a lower $z_{RMSE}$ and $\theta_{RMSE}$ in Table~\ref{tab:RMSEs}, compared to Section~\ref{sec:results_general}.
+Despite these ocean currents, which couple nonlinearly into the surge and sway damping via the relative velocity in~\eqref{eq:Damping}, the DeePC controller exhibited consistently robust behavior, maintaining accurate trajectory tracking in both the heading and depth channels.
+Quantitatively, the RMSE values presented in Table~\ref{tab:RMSEs} confirm the superior control performance under disturbances of the DeePC-based control compared to the conventional PI/PID architecture. \\ \textit{Remark: }Due to the downward-directed current, the vertical disturbance supports reaching the smoothed step reference slightly faster, which results in a lower ${z_p}_{RMSE}$ and $\theta_{RMSE}$ in Table~\ref{tab:RMSEs}, compared to Section~\ref{sec:results_general}.